 To encourage curiosity in the classroom, we introduce captivating, real-world content to your child from an early age.
 Through our English, Math and Malay (available from K1 onwards) lessons, we develop your child’s awareness of the world through a range of topics such as Technology, World Cities and Animals.
 With our passionate and engaging teachers bringing each lesson to life, your child can look forward to hands-on activities and fun components that will make academics seem like play.

 Our K2 students who graduate from the SMART Early Years programmes often find their transition into Primary 1 a breeze.
-Many of them are adequately prepared for the rigours of Primary 1, not only in terms of subject mastery, but also emotionally and mentally.
+Many of them are adequately prepared for the rigorous of Primary 1, not only in terms of subject mastery, but also emotionally and mentally.